learningdebunked/SystemDesignFundamentals/README.md

                  -Djavax.net.ssl.trustStore=/app/.certs/<applications own cert store like rapidssl.jks>

          ** Java automatically looks for a certificate (or its root CA) in its keystores for all TLS requests.
-           If it’s found, the TLS handshake will be successfully established ** What is SSL and What is TLS and what are the differences?
+            If it’s found, the TLS handshake will be successfully established

+         ** What is SSL and What is TLS and what are the differences?

          ** What is trust store ?
+TrustStore setup is required for the successful connection at the client side and doesn't contain  private and sensitive information.
+Also TrustStore holds the certificates of external systems that you trust.

          ** What is key store ?
+Keystore contains private and sensitive information.

          ** Keystores and truststores are repositories that contain cryptographic artifacts like certificates and private keys that are used for
            cryptographic protocols such as TLS.
 A keystore contains personal certificates, plus the corresponding private keys that are used to identify the owner of the certificate.

          ** How can we debug TLS/SSL handshake from a Java application ?
               https://docs.oracle.com/javase/7/docs/technotes/guides/security/jsse/ReadDebug.html

          ** How does an application built in Java connect with a remote server and establish its identity ?
 What are the options ? keyStore will be used to store server certificates which the server will present to the client on SSL connection.

          ** Command to view a key store :
                 ** $keytool -list -v -keystore <nameofthekeystore.jks>